aajais/wb-serverless-stack/docs/narrative.md

 Every data-driven company has a "SQL copilot" project on the roadmap.
 The honest version of that project is: can a model take a question in English and a messy 30-table schema, and write SQL that *runs and returns the right rows*?
 Not SQL that compiles.
 Not SQL that looks correct.
 SQL that, when executed against the real database, returns the same result set as the analyst's gold query.
 That is the only definition of correctness an end user cares about.

-That's exactly what BIRD-SQL measures: 12,751 questions across 95 real-world SQLite databases — healthcare, finance, education, sports — paired with gold SQL and a "did it execute to the same answer" scoring rule.
+That's exactly what BIRD-SQL measures: 12,751 questions across 95 real-world SQLite databases —> healthcare, finance, education, sports; paired with gold SQL and a "did it execute to the same answer" scoring rule.
 BIRD-dev sits around 65-70% for frontier models.
 Plenty of headroom.

 ## 2. Why this is a perfect RL workload